cattius/jekyll-now/_posts/2018-8-3-ExceptionsKernelDriver.md

 # Die notifier solution for UD

-# Unresolved - handling GP and PF
+# Handling GP and PF
+Handling these exceptions is a work in progress - I haven't found a reliable method for resolving these yet, but I'm optimistic that it can be done.